coconut0621/walk-before-you-run/README.md

 but using environment variables is safer.

-## Running the Stage-0 inference pipeline
+## Running the Data Exploration inference pipeline

 The main testing script is: